 7.6 Coverage Following Termination and Decertification

-a) Upon the termination of the Agreement and decertification of one or more of Contractor’s QHPs, Contractor shall cooperate fully with the Exchange in order to effect an orderly transition of Enrollees to another QHP as directed by the Exchange.
-This cooperation shall include, without limitation: (i) attending post-termination meetings, (ii) providing or arranging for the provision of Covered Services as may be deemed necessary by Participating Providers to assure the appropriate continuity of care, and/or (iii) communicating with affected Enrollees in cooperation with the Exchange and/or the succeeding contractor, each as shall be reasonably requested by the Exchange.
+a) Upon the termination of the Agreement or decertification of one or more of Contractor’s QHPs, Contractor shall cooperate fully with the Exchange in order to effect an orderly transition of Enrollees to another QHP as directed by the Exchange.
+This cooperation shall include: (i) attending post-termination meetings, (ii) providing or arranging for the provision of Covered Services as may be deemed necessary by Participating Providers to assure the appropriate continuity of care, and (iii) communicating with affected Enrollees in cooperation with the Exchange and the succeeding contractor as applicable, as reasonably requested by the Exchange.

-b) In the event of the termination or expiration of the Agreement requires the transfer of some or all Enrollees into any other health plan, the terms of coverage under Contractor’s QHP shall not be carried over to the replacement QHP but rather the transferred Enrollees shall be entitled only to the extent of coverage offered through the replacement QHP as of the effective date of transfer to the new QHP.
+b) In the event the termination or expiration of the Agreement requires the transfer of some or all Enrollees into any other health plan, the terms of coverage under Contractor’s QHP shall not be carried over to the replacement QHP, but rather the transferred Enrollees shall be entitled only to the extent of coverage offered through the replacement QHP as of the effective date of transfer to the new QHP.

 c) Notwithstanding the foregoing, the coverage of Enrollee under Contractor’s QHP may be extended to the extent that an Enrollee qualifies for an extension of benefits including, those to effect the continuity of care required due to hospitalization or disability pursuant to Health and Safety Code section 1399.62.
 For purposes of this Agreement, “disability” means that the Enrollee has been certified as being totally disabled by the Enrollee’s treating physician, and the certification is approved by Contractor.
 Such certification must be submitted for approval within thirty (30) days from the date coverage is terminated.
 Recertification of Enrollee’s disability status must be furnished by the treating Provider not less frequently than at sixty (60) calendar day intervals during the period that the extension of benefits is in effect.
 The extension of benefits shall be solely in connection with the condition causing total disability.
 This extension, which is contingent upon payment of the applicable premiums, shall be provided for the shortest of the following periods: